lugsantistebanji/WCS-IA/Projet/rapport.md

 ## Ventes

-### QUESTION

-**The number of products sold by category and by month, with comparison and rate of change compared to the same month of the previous year.**
+### **The number of products sold by category and by month, with comparison and rate of change compared to the same month of the previous year.**

-### SQL QUERY

 ```sql
 WITH all_data AS (